cacahootie/relately/README.md

 a read-only slave database for safety purposes.

 # API
-Currently the server supports one method, `select` in either GET or POST.
+Currently the server supports one method, `select` in either GET or POST.  relately uses the built-in json serialization in postgresql, so be cognizant of default json serialization for custom or complex types.

 ## Get
 `/select/<schema>/<entity>` :: `{"results":[{},{}]}`